wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-integration.md

 Congratulations!
 You have successfully exposed an integration designed in the [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) as a REST API in Choreo and published it!

+!!! info "What's next"
+    For a micro integrator REST API, you can also perform API management actions.
+For more information about these API Management actions, see [API Management](../../manage/api-management.md).